6 Quirky & Delicious Restaurants In Weaverville, NC We Recommend This 2026

 Yellow Mug Coffee Lounge is a local favorite for all-day breakfast, weekend brunch, and lunch.
 It is a hipster Downtown Weaverville cafe and coffee shop that is lesser-known than Well-Bred by visitors, but so very worthy of your patronage.
 It’s also another glimpse of WNC living and what makes the area so special, community-loved, and quirky, too.

-🍴 What To Eat 🌯
+🍴 What To Eat At Yellow Mug 🌯

 Budget-friendly and chill, order anything from bagels and breakfast burritos to avocado toast, French toast, and biscuits and gravy.
 Tom and I like Yellow Mug’s chicken salad sandwiches, wraps, and baked treats.
 Of course, order a specialty coffee.

-Siam Thai Restaurant (North AVL)
+Siam Thai Restaurant (North Asheville; $ – $$)

 Why Go – 🍛 Hidden Gem Thai Food With Great Specials 🥟

 Of course, I’m cheating on this recommendation just a bit as Siam Thai Restaurant sits on the edge of North Asheville, Woodfin, and Weaverville.
 However, I wanted to give you an amazing Thai food restaurant suggestion while around the WVL area.
-Go to Siam for large portions, the best lunch specials and takeout around, and wonderful service in another casual, no-frills space.

-🥢 What To Eat 🍚
+🥢 What To Order At Siam 🍚

-Tom and I cannot help over-ordering and Siam.
+Tom and I cannot help over-ordering at Siam.
 It’s all so good.
 Our favorite appetizers include fresh rolls, dumplings, tofu, satay, and chicken wings.
 For Thai noodles, we most enjoy Siam’s Pad-Thai, Pad Z-Ew, and Pad Woon Sen. Tom also likes their orange sesame chicken.

 Recap: Our Top Places To Eat In Weaverville